openshift/enhancements/enhancements/installer/kubevirt-ipi.md

     - Pods network option
         -(OCP gap) The ports 22623/22624 that are used by MCS are blocked on the pods network and prevent from the nodes to pull ignition and updates.
-        - (Kubevirt gap) Interface binding - Currently the only supported binding on the pods network is masquerade which means that all nodes are behind NAT, each VM behind the NAT of his own pod.
+        - (KubeVirt gap) Interface binding - Currently the only supported binding on the pods network is masquerade which means that all nodes are behind NAT, each VM behind the NAT of his own pod.
-        - (Kubevirt gap) Static IP - Currently the VM egress IP is always the pod IP which is changing every time the VM restarts (and new pod is being created).
+        - (KubeVirt gap) Static IP - Currently the VM egress IP is always the pod IP which is changing every time the VM restarts (and new pod is being created).

     - Secondary network option (MULTUS)